xiuxiucui/Automatic_Speech_Recognition/README.md

 3. Go to browser and open http://localhost:8001/ping, it should responde you with _"response": "pong"_ once the server is up and running
 4. Copy the cv-valid-dev directory and cv-valid-dev.csv  you have downloaded from Kaggle into **Root**:\asr (step 5 of Prerequisites). _**The original cv-valid-dev directory and all the mp3 files within it will be automatically deleted after program execution**_
 5. Navigate to **Root**:\asr
-6. **Optional** you may edit the following line within cv-decode.py to adjust the number of concurrent jobs
+6. **Optional** you may edit the following line within cv-decode.py to adjust the number of concurrent jobs based on your docker capacity
    ```shell
    Line 25 CONNECTION_SEMAPHORE = asyncio.Semaphore(15) # currently set at 15 concurrent jobs
    ```